 That gratefulness is not only for the care she and her baby received from the team members.
 It is also for their open, honest approach that Loren emphasizes is both considerate and straightforward.
-“We had a difficult decision to make and we had no pressure from the Fetal Care Center that one choice was better than the other,” recalls Loren, who lives in nearby Covington, Ky.
+“We had a difficult decision to make and we had no pressure from the Cincinnati Fetal Center that one choice was better than the other,” recalls Loren, who lives in nearby Covington, Ky.

-The Wolffs’ journey to the Fetal Care Center began when Loren was 12 weeks pregnant and went in for a routine prenatal checkup.
+The Wolffs’ journey to the Cincinnati Fetal Center began when Loren was 12 weeks pregnant and went in for a routine prenatal checkup.
 She measured bigger than she should have and an ultrasound showed an abnormally large bladder in her unborn son, William.
 He was diagnosed with bladder outlet obstruction, a condition in which the baby’s urethra is blocked and cannot adequately empty urine from the bladder.

 The blockage can lead to the bladder becoming backed up and enlarged, which can cause kidney damage.
 It can also result in low amniotic fluid levels, which can threaten normal lung development.
 In some cases, fetal bladder outlet obstruction will correct itself.
 But William’s didn’t.

 The next several weeks were filled with frequent ultrasounds to monitor William’s condition.
 When Loren was 19 weeks along, she had an amniocentesis and her doctor determined that there was a danger to William’s kidneys.
 For an infant, lack of kidney function can be fatal.
-Loren and her husband, Ben, were referred to the Fetal Care Center, where Loren was evaluated to determine if she would be a candidate for fetal surgery to repair the obstruction.
+Loren and her husband, Ben, were referred to the Cincinnati Fetal Center, where Loren was evaluated to determine if she would be a candidate for fetal surgery to repair the obstruction.

-“The Fetal Care Center really prepared us,” Loren says.
+“The Cincinnati Fetal Center really prepared us,” Loren says.
 “They walked us through what they call ‘decision points,’ so we knew every step of the way what might happen.
 With everything that’s unfolded with William, even the unexpected, we were well prepared.”

 If the Wolffs chose to have the surgery, it would need to be performed within the next week.
 The goal was for the surgery to halt further damage to the kidneys.
 That would give William a chance to survive with some kidney function until he was big enough to undergo a kidney transplant.